emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 observer**, who catch the physical entity behaviour that is abstracted as a property.

-Properties enable to connect a measured property to the measurement process and the measurement instrument.
+Properties enable us to connect a measured property to the measurement process and the measurement instrument.